 Labels & Title

-Data labels will automatically appear when you create your chart.
-If this is not the case, right-click the chart and select “Add Data Labels.”
 If you need to edit size and color, select the “Format” tab on your home bar and in the drop down list, select the one you want to edit (e.g. vertical axis).
-To reposition your Labels, simply click and drag them to the desired position.
+Labels can be repositioned by drag and drop to the desired position.

 Adjusting Axis & Gridlines

-To adjust the different axis in your graph, you can either right click the desired axis or gridlines and select “format axis” / “format gridlines” or, in the format tab of your home bar, use the dropdown list on the left hand side.
-You can also switch the format to a landscape axis with the Horizontal Bar Chart!
+To adjust the different axis in your graph, you can either right click the desired axis or grid lines and select “format axis” / “format grid lines” or, in the format tab of your home bar, use the dropdown list on the left-hand side.

-To re-position the chart within a sheet, you need to click and drag it to the desired position.
+A chart can be re-positioned within a sheet by drag and drop.
+All you need to do is to click and drag it to the desired position.
 In case you want to move the chart to another sheet, right-click the chart and select “Move Chart.”
 You can then either choose an existing sheet or create a new sheet to move it to.

 Vizzlo's bar charts: examples and key features